LICE-dev/swane/README.md

 | [fsl](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) | [6.0.6](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) | [Link](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation#Installing_FSL) |

 > [!WARNING]
 The installation of some of these dependencies can be tricky.
-If you're not handy with Mac or Linux OS we recommend you to use our Wiki (coming soon!)  or read the [Help](#help) section for a full installation guide of each one of these softwares.
+If you're not handy with Mac or Linux OS we recommend you to use our Wiki (coming soon!)  or read the [Wiki](https://github.com/LICE-dev/swane/wiki) section for a full installation guide of each one of these softwares.

 ### Optional Dependencies